About Mayor Fischer

 Committed to growing jobs and creating a culture of innovation and entrepreneurship, Greg Fischer was elected Louisville's 50th mayor in 2010 -- and was sworn in for a third four-year term on January 7, 2019.

 Since taking office, Mayor Fischer has pursued three top goals: making Louisville a city of lifelong learning, a much healthier city and an even more compassionate community.
 These are the three pillars of his administration.
 As a businessman and entrepreneur, he brings a data-driven approach to city government with a goal of making it more efficient and accessible.

-Mayor Fischer is president of the U.S. Conference of Mayors.
+Mayor Fischer served as president of the U.S. Conference of Mayors in 2020-2021.
 He was named a “Public Official of the Year” by Governing Magazine — the only U.S. mayor to earn that honor in 2013 — and one of America's most interesting Mayor's by Politico in 2017.

 Read more about Mayor Fischer in his bio.